 - 1. Agreed upon value of the vehicle.
-The agreed upon value of a motor vehicle is the amount for the vehicle agreed upon by the lessor and lessee for purposes of the lease.
-This includes the amount of capitalized items such as charges for vehicle accessories and options, and delivery or destination charges.
-The lessor may also include taxes and fees for title, license, and registration.
-Charges for service or maintenance contracts, insurance products, guaranteed automobile protection, or an outstanding balance on a prior lease or loan are not included in the agreed upon value. - 2.
+The agreed upon value of a motor vehicle includes the amount of capitalized items such as charges for vehicle accessories and options, and delivery or destination charges.
+The lessor may also include taxes and fees for title, licenses, and registration that are capitalized.
+Charges for service or maintenance contracts, insurance products, guaranteed automobile protection, or an outstanding balance on a prior lease or credit transaction are not included in the agreed upon value. - 2.
 Itemization of the gross capitalized cost.
-The lessor may choose to provide the itemization of the gross capitalized cost as a matter of course or only on request.
-In either case, the itemization must be provided at the same time as the other disclosures required by § 213.4.
-The itemization may not be included among the segregated disclosures.
+The lessor may choose to provide the itemization of the gross capitalized cost only on request or may provide the itemization as a matter of course.
+In the latter case, the lessor need not provide a statement of the lessee's option to receive an itemization.
+The gross capitalized cost must be itemized by type and amount.
+The lessor may include in the itemization an identification of the items and amounts of some or all of the items contained in the agreed upon value of the vehicle.
+The itemization must be provided at the same time as the other disclosures required by § 213.4, but it may not be included among the segregated disclosures.